 1692 Port Royal Earthquake

 During the 17th century the seaport of Port Royal was the wealthiest and largest maritime commerce center on the island of Jamaica.
-During this time Kingston had hardly developed and the city was known as one of the best or worst depending on how you looked at it, pirate havens in the New World.
+During this time Kingston had hardly developed and the city was known as one of the best or worst depending on how you looked at it, Pirates Locations in the New World.

 However, the destiny of Port Royal was tied with its inhabitants and was not destined for a long and full life.
 At 11:43 on 7 June 1692 a massive underwater earthquake hit the city of Port Royal causing the northern most part of the island to literally fall into the sea and the destruction of the rest of the city.

 The 1692 Port Royal Earthquake was one of the worst disasters of all time and saw an extreme loss of life.
 Few people survived this incident and the ones who did described a horror scene out of a war.
 Homes and buildings that sat on loosely packed sand were destroyed and sunk into the ocean with their inhabitants.
 Many of the forts such as Fort James, Fort Rupert and Fort Carlisle were destroyed.
 While Fort Charles survived, a large section of the island called Morgan's Line was utterly destroyed.